Welcome to the EdLab!

 In Either linux or OSX your course directories will be accessible as ~/csxxx

-If you boot one of the Edmac machines into Windows, you will have 2 mapped network drives created automatically.
+If you connect to the Windows server edwin1.cs.umass,edu, you will have 2 mapped network drives created automatically.

 The X: drive will be mapped to your user folder on the ELSRV4 server; this should give you access to your linux files from the Windows side of things.